 Article 1.1.2 of the Board's Internal Regulations provides that every year, before the Ordinary Shareholders' Meeting held to approve the financial statements, the Board carries out an evaluation of the independence of Directors.
 During the course of this evaluation, the Board reviews, on a case-by-case basis, the status to be attributed to each of its members on the basis of the criteria that it has adopted, the specific circumstances and the situation of the Director concerned, the Company and the Group.
 The independence criteria for Directors are set by the Board in line with corporate governance practices recommended by the applicable French authorities (in particular, the AFEP-MEDEF report).
-Representatives of the French government and Directors may not be considered as independent.
+Representatives of the French government and Directors representing the employees and the employee shareholders may not be considered as independent.